patchlevel/event-sourcing/docs/pages/subscription.md

 }
 ```

-Last step, you need to add the handler to the `DefaultCleaner`, that is used by the subscription engine.
+Lastly, we have to add the new handler to `DefaultCleaner`,
+which is responsible for cleaning up subscriptions.

 ```php
 use Patchlevel\EventSourcing\Subscription\Cleanup\DefaultCleaner;